 - 5.7.2.
 Prior to a decision on any application, the developer shall obtain operating approval from Provincial Authorities. - 5.7.3.
+When an application for a development permit in the Landfill and Composting District has been received, the Development Authority shall advise in writing, by regular mail, the adjacent landowners for all uses.
+The Development Authority may consider comments from the adjacent landowners and any other agencies whose interest or jurisdiction may be affected.

+- 5.7.4.
 On any application for development, the Development Authority shall, in addition to the requirements in subsection 8.2 Development Permit Application Contents of this Bylaw, request the following information be provided: - a.
 Construction and engineering blueprints, - b.
 Site plans drawn to scale, - c.
-Estimated water demand and anticipated source,
+Estimated water demand and anticipated source, - d.

-- d.
 Transportation routes to be used (rail and road), - e.
 Any accessory works required (pipeline, railway, spurs, etc.), - f.
 Storage facilities and nature of goods to be stored, - g.
 Landscaping details, - h.
 Hours of operation, - i.
-Plans proposed to mitigate such nuisance factors as: - (i) blowing litter, - (ii) dust, - (iii) excessive noise, - (iv) debris carried by trucks onto adjacent public roads, and - (v) damage to adjacent public roads, - j.
+Plans proposed to mitigate such nuisance factors as: - (i) blowing litter, - (ii) dust, - (iii) excessive noise, - (iv) odour, - (v) debris carried by trucks onto adjacent public roads, and - (vi) damage to adjacent public roads, - j.
 A contribution to the costs incurred by the County for any such damage to public roads, - k.
-A process by which members of the public who may be concerned about the operation of the landfill have access to all public documents (other than of a financial nature) respecting the operation of the landfill, - I. and/or any such other information as may be reasonably required by the Development Authority. - 5.7.4.
-The Development Authority may require an Environmental Impact Assessment be prepared by the applicant, at the applicant's cost, where there is uncertainty as to potential impacts or potential significant risk from the proposed development. - 5.7.5.
-The Development Authority may, without in any way restricting their discretion, impose conditions requiring that the applicant/developer: - a. implement the mitigating actions to reduce the factors listed in subsection 5.7.4(i) above as items (i) to (v); - b. provide the contribution to costs indicated in subsection 5.7.4(j) above; and - c. implement the recommendations of the Environmental Impact Assessment indicated in subsection 5.7.5 above to minimize the impact or risk from the proposed development. - 5.7.6.
-All other regulations and requirements in the Landfill and Composting District shall be established at the discretion of the Development Authority. - 5.7.7.
-Based off the nature of the development permit application, the County may require the applicant to enter into a road use agreement. - 5.7.8.
+A process by which members of the public who may be concerned about the operation of the landfill have access to all public documents (other than of a financial nature) respecting the operation of the landfill, - I. and/or any such other information as may be reasonably required by the Development Authority. - 5.7.5.
+The Development Authority may require an Environmental Impact Assessment be prepared by the applicant, at the applicant's cost, where there is uncertainty as to potential impacts or potential significant risk from the proposed development. - 5.7.6.
+The Development Authority may, without in any way restricting their discretion, impose conditions requiring that the applicant/developer: - a. implement the mitigating actions to reduce the factors listed in subsection 5.7.4(i) above as items (i) to (v); - b. provide the contribution to costs indicated in subsection 5.7.4(j) above; and - c. implement the recommendations of the Environmental Impact Assessment indicated in subsection 5.7.4 above to minimize the impact or risk from the proposed development. - 5.7.7.
+All other regulations and requirements in the Landfill and Composting District shall be established at the discretion of the Development Authority.

+- 5.7.8.
+Based off the nature of the development permit application, the County may require the applicant to enter into a road use agreement. - 5.7.9.
 In addition to the regulations listed above, permitted, and discretionary uses are subject to the applicable regulations, provisions and requirements contained within the other sections of this Bylaw.